 Selling a House with Asbestos: What Are the Key Considerations?

 Selling a house with asbestos might be difficult.
-It’s critical to understand the restrictions and how asbestos impacts your home’s worth.
+Understanding the restrictions and how asbestos impacts your home’s worth is critical.
 California has severe asbestos disclosure requirements that vendors must comply with.
 This tutorial discusses what you should know when selling a home with asbestos.

 What Steps Should Sellers Take Initially?